BlockJedi/Solana-RPC-Node/Configure-Solana-RPC-node.md

 solana-keygen new -o ~/vote-account-keypair.json
 ```
-Making system services (sol.service and systuner.service) and the startup script.
+Making system services (sol.service) and the startup script.

 This is the solana-validator start up shell script which the system service (sol.service) will reference
 ```